mhdawson/arduino-sensors/LightSensor/README.md

 * ArduinoLightSensor

-It uses the following sensors from arduino-sensors/433Tx
+On the arduino side the project uses the following sensors from arduino-sensors/433Tx:

 * ArduinoLightSensor

-to implemenent the arduino sensor.

 # Configuration